KyhleOhlinger/ohlinger.co/_walkthroughs/2021-02-07-htb_doctor.markdown

 </details>

-within the `/home/web` directory, I found a file named `blog.sh`.
+Within the `/home/web` directory, I found a file named `blog.sh`.
 The contents of the file are shown below:

 ```text
 cat blog.sh